OnTheGoSystems/buddypress-multilingual/readme.txt

 1. Unzip and upload contents of buddypress-multilingual.zip file to the `/wp-content/plugins/` directory.
 2. Activate the plugin.
-3. Enable WPML and BuddyPress.
+3. Enable WPML.

 == Frequently Asked Questions ==

 = Why cannot I use language as parameter? =

-Support for language as parameter will not be added soon as we're looking for solutions other than filtering all kinds of BuddyPress navigation and action links.
+Support for language as parameter will not be added soon as we're looking for solutions other than filtering all kinds of navigation and action links.

 == Screenshots ==